Keith Cash

-Keith Lovell Cash (born August 7, 1969) is a former professional American football tight end in the National Football League (NFL).
+Keith Lovell Cash (born August 7, 1969) is an American former professional football tight end in the National Football League (NFL).
 He played six seasons in the NFL, one for the Pittsburgh Steelers and five for the Kansas City Chiefs.
-As a collegian, he played wide receiver at the University of Texas, catching a total of 56 passes for 921 yards and 13 touchdowns over four seasons.
-He is best remembered at UT for catching the game-winning touchdown pass on 4th down from Texas quarterback Peter Gardere in a rivalry game against Oklahoma which enabled UT to win the game 14-13 in 1990.
+As a collegian, he played wide receiver at the University of Texas, catching a total of 56 passes for 921 yards, 11 touchdowns, and had 2 incompletions credited as touchdowns over four seasons.
+He is best remembered at UT for catching the game-winning touchdown pass on 4th down from Texas quarterback Peter Gardere in a rivalry game against Oklahoma which enabled UT to win the game 14–13 in 1990.

-Cash was drafted by the Washington Redskins in the 7th round of the 1991 NFL Draft, but was released before the start of the season.
-He then signed on with Pittsburgh and played in five games with them, catching 7 passes.
-In 1992, he signed with the Chiefs and spent the rest of his career there.
-His best season was in 1995, when he caught 42 passes for 419 yards.
+Early life

+Cash was born in San Antonio, TX.
+He has a twin brother, Kerry Cash, who played football with him in middle school, high school and at Texas - where he was an All-American tight end - and who also played in the NFL.